 Book: Fish Outta Water [w/author Joanne C. Hillhouse].
 Pearson.
 UK.
 2013.

 About the Book: Meet Dolphin, the Arctic seal.
 Dolphin loves hearing tales of the Caribbean, but how will he fare when he finds himself on his very own Caribbean adventure?
 Will he finally get to meet a real dolphin?
+An updated version of this book, with all new illustrations by Danielle Boodoo Fortune and activities is available as of 2017 on the Caribbean Reads imprint.

 About the Illustrator: Zavian Archibald is an Antiguan and Barbudan visual arts teacher, and freelance illustrator and concept artist.
 She studied at the Savannah College of Art and Design.